Linda is a seasoned writer and bedrooms authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 Lighting would encompass floor lamps, uplights, wall sconces, chandeliers, and table lamps.
 As with furniture, your lighting choices should be along the same streamlined vein.
 Hunt for metallic and glass fixtures that incorporate female forms, flowers, and repetitive geometric shapes.

-Tile flooring was extremely popular, as was wood parquet.
+Tile flooring was trendy, as was wood parquet.
 Black and white linoleum or marble tile placed in a checkerboard pattern is probably most closely associated with Art Deco interiors.

 Rugs were widely used at this time.
 Geometric patterned and animal skin rugs would have been layered over tile floors to warm up living areas.
-Period rugs are hard to come by, but there are many choices of wool rugs that have patterns reminiscent of Deco designs.
-Flokati rugs can also add a luxurious feel to your Art Deco themed room.
+Period rugs are hard to come by, but wool rugs have many choices that have patterns reminiscent of Deco designs.
+Flokati rugs can also add a luxurious feel to your Art Deco-themed room.

 Fabrics were used to enhance the over-the-top elegance of the furniture.
 With all of the smooth surfaces and modern forms in an Art Deco room, upholstery should be a soft and sumptuous compliment.
 Leather, velvet, and satin were traditional choices.